When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 But if you’re teaching styling, Instagram might be the perfect place to find your audience, as plenty of people are on Instagram for fashion inspiration.

-When you’re creating your Instagram ad, you’re going to need to decide on the audience you’re targeting as well as the creative direction of the ad.
+When you’re creating your Instagram ad there are things you need to consider.
+You’re going to need to decide on the audience you’re targeting as well as the creative direction of the ad.

 For in-depth strategy, check out these blog posts: